Ergothioneine: Structure

 Ergothioneine is a thiourea derivative of the betaine of histidine and contains a sulfur atom bonded to the 2-position of the imidazole ring.
 Typical of thioureas, ergothioneine is less reactive than typical thiols such as glutathione towards alkylating agents like maleimides.
 It also resists oxidation by air.
 However, ergothioneine can be slowly oxidized over several days to the disulfide form in acidic solutions.

 Ergothioneine derivatives

 Various derivatives of ergothioneine have been reported in the literature, such as S-methyl-ergothioneine or selenium-containing selenoneine.

 Preliminary research

-Although potential effects of ergothioneine are under preliminary research, its physiological role in vivo has not been determined.
+Although ergothioneine is under preliminary research, its physiological role in vivo has not been determined.

 Safe intake levels

 The Panel on Dietetic Products for the European Food Safety Authority reported safe daily limits of 2.82 mg/kg of body weight for infants, 3.39 mg/kg for small children, and 1.31 mg/kg for adults, including pregnant and breastfeeding women.